The Monoclonal Antibody Facility (MABF) provides custom monoclonal antibody production and purification to researchers at MD Anderson and beyond.

 Investigators wishing to employ the services of the MABF should contact Long Vien at email@example.com (713-563-3223) or Laura Bover at firstname.lastname@example.org (713-563-3301) to set up a meeting to plan the project strategy.
-In addition, investigators must provide a completed MABF services request form (doc) and e-mail it to Long Vien.
+In addition, investigators must provide a completed MABF services request form and email it to Long Vien.

 What Are Monoclonal Antibodies?

 In the early 1970s, the idea of producing identical antibodies specific to a given antigen started to arise among the scientific community.
 It was successfully accomplished when Georges Köhler, César Milstein and Niels Kaj Jerne created the process of producing monoclonal antibodies in 1975.
 They shared the Nobel Prize in Physiology or Medicine in 1984 for the discovery.